Skip to main content

 Risk factor and prognostic variants

-Intermediate-length ATXN2 CAG expansion (30–33 repeats) was the only high-risk genetic factor (defined as OR ≥2.0) identified in our cohort (OR 2.84, 95% CI 1.45 to 5.57, p=0.0023).
+Intermediate-length ATXN2 CAG expansion (30-33 repeats) was the only high-risk genetic factor (defined as odds ratio≥2.0) identified in our cohort (odds ratio=2.84, 95% confidence interval=1.45-5.57, p=0.0023).
 The ATXN2 expansions were present in 41 (3.9%) patients.
 The prognostic UNC13A rs12608932 CC genotype was observed in 10.7% (n=112) of our ALS cases.

 Oligogenic cases

-Our cohort’s rate of oligogenic ALS cases was 1.3% (n=13) (online supplemental eTable 2A).
-However, the proportion of oligogenic patients was not higher than expected (binomial p=0.98) based on the frequency of monogenic (25.6%) and non-mutated cases (73.1%) (online supplemental eTable 2B).
+Our cohort’s rate of oligogenic ALS cases was 1.3% (n=13) (eTable 2A).
+However, the proportion of oligogenic patients was not higher than expected (binomial p=0.98) based on the frequency of monogenic (25.6%) and non-mutated cases (73.1%) (eTable 2B).

 Discussion

 We detected a high rate of patients carrying pathogenic mutations (26.9%) in our population-based ALS cohort.
-This represents the largest percentage explained by genetic causes for any cohort reported to date.2 11 12 As we sequenced an ALS cohort from a population-based registry, our data also represent a detailed audit of what is currently known about the genetic architecture of this fatal neurodegenerative condition in the general population.
+This represents the largest percentage explained by genetic causes for any cohort reported to date2,11,12.
+As we sequenced an ALS cohort from a population-based registry, our data also represent a detailed audit of what is currently known about the genetic architecture of this fatal neurodegenerative condition in the general population.
 Our findings reflect both our increasing knowledge of the genetic architecture of ALS and the power of whole-genome sequencing to identify these variants.
 For example, the C9orf72 repeat expansion accounted for nearly one-third of all cases where the mutation was known.

 Our data do not support the oligogenicity theory of ALS, as it occurs very infrequently within the Italian population.
 The future discovery of more genes involved in ALS pathogenesis may reveal true oligogenicity.
 However, the existing data do not currently uphold a role for this disease mechanism.

 Our study is not without limitations.
 Above all, the lack of definite criteria for variant interpretation increases the risk of misclassifying ALS patients as wild-type or mutated.
 While our internal framework was reasonably robust, we do not maintain that it is definitive.
 Over time, the availability of updated mutation databases based on ever-larger cohort sizes and improved interpretation algorithms will enhance the analysis of these variants.
-Ambitious research programmes are collecting whole-genome sequencing data from millions of human genomes to pair with phenotypical and long-term clinical data.
+Ambitious research programs are collecting whole-genome sequencing data from millions of human genomes to pair with phenotypical and long-term clinical data.

-To summarise, our population-based evaluation sheds light on the complex genetics of ALS and provides a valuable benchmark of where the field currently stands.
+To summarize, our population-based evaluation sheds light on the complex genetics of ALS and provides a valuable benchmark of where the field currently stands.
 We show that whole-genome sequencing increases diagnostic yield and facilitates the assessment of the pathogenic role of involved genes.
 This information will be crucial for clinical care as precision therapeutics emerge as effective treatments.
 In anticipation of that, we consider whole-genome sequencing as the first-tier genetic test on all ALS patients.

 Footnotes